JuliaDynamics/ProcessBasedModelling.jl/README.md

 See the documentation online for details on how to use this package as well as examples highlighting its usefulness.

-ProcessBasedModelling.jl development is funded by UKRI's Engineering and Physical Sciences Research Council, grant no. EP/Y01653X/1 (grant agreement for a EU Marie Sklodowska-Curie Postdoctoral Fellowship).
+ProcessBasedModelling.jl development is funded by UKRI's Engineering and Physical Sciences Research Council, grant no. EP/Y01653X/1 (grant agreement for a EU Marie Sklodowska-Curie Postdoctoral Fellowship for George Datseris).